abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 - The "conquer" part is done by **Two pointers** (one for each array) or **slicing** and a `while` loop

 - it's one of the most efficient ways to sort lists
+  > We can notice that the number of comparisons is smaller than the number of swaps in `bubble sort` and `selection sort`, so it's more efficient
 - one downside is that it has a bigger space-complexity: **space-complexity of `O(n)`** unlike most sorting algorithms which has `O(1)`
   - this is due to storing the divided lists in memory
   - so we use it if we have enough memory